gearglow/ReptiliaWithATwist/The List.md

 The next morning, Janet called Elysia into the study.

 "Just a heads-up," she warned.
 "Your name is going to come out of that goblet tonight as the fourth champion.
-I'd send off an owl to a good solicitor first thing if I were you.
-Might I recommend Eberhardt & Tonks?"
+I'd send off to a good solicitor first thing if I were you.
+Might I recommend Eberhardt, Bulstrode, & Tonks?"

 "Good idea," Elysia replied.
+"I'll see if Robbie can drop by this morning."

 Elysia pulled Hermione and Luna in, and they began to prepare for battle.

 > To Do:
 >
-> - [ ] Get a solicitor on retainer
+> - [x] Get a solicitor on retainer
 > - [x] Find and read Battle Magic For Bad Bitches
 > - [x] Find and read Magica Obscura: Shadow Magic, Bio-Alchemy, And Other 'Dark' Arts The Ministry Doesn't Want You To Know
 > - [x] Find and read Curse-Breaking For Fun and Profit